vaishakp/waveformtools/docs/source/transforms.rst

 Transforms
 ==========

-The ``wavefortools.transforms`` module provides capabilities to transform the waveforms in the fllowing ways:
+The ``wavefortools.transforms`` module provides capabilities to transform the waveforms in the following ways:

 1. The time series to frequency domain and vice-versa.
-2. The modes data into coordinate representation on the sphere.
+2. The modes data into coordinate representation on the sphere and vice-versa.

 Fourier transforms